01:146:357 SYSTEMS PHYSIOLOGY LABORATORY

 Grades for this one credit laboratory course are determined by written partial and complete laboratory reports, in-class quizzes and TA evaluations.

 There is no laboratory manual for this course.
-All materials will be present online (see Sakai URL above) by TAs at the beginning of each laboratory period (mini-lectures on the experiment of the week), and during experimentation.
+All materials will be present online (see Canvas URL above) by TAs at the beginning of each laboratory period (mini-lectures on the experiment of the week), and during experimentation.
 Each student should bring a notebook and pen/pencil to lab (laptop computers) and should take notes throughout the laboratory period.
-There are no lab meetings the first week of class in either academic semester.
-See Sakai Announcements and Resources for other important information.
+As mentioned above, there are no lab meetings the first week of class in either academic semester.
+See Canvas for other important information.

 Dr. Gary F. Merrill